microsoft/vscode-wiki/Roadmap.md

    - Support a more flexible workbench layout such as allow sidebars on the left and the right.
 For example, you could have your outline on the right and the file explorer on the left.
 - Investigate how to safely provide richer customizability in the workbench
    - :runner: Support [custom editors](https://github.com/Microsoft/vscode/issues/12176).
-   - Investigate custom views based on `WebViews`.
+   - :runner: Investigate custom views based on `WebViews`.
 - Support to configure workbench font and font size
 - Broaden support to customize the UI, e.g. context menus.

 ## Settings

 - :runner: Support [synchronizing settings and extensions](https://github.com/microsoft/vscode/issues/2743) across VS Code installations on different machines.
-- In the settings editor, provide high-fidelity support for additional settings types such as colors.
+- :runner: In the settings editor, provide high-fidelity support for additional settings types, such as colors.
 - Provide a dedicated theme customization editor.
 - :runner: Support to synchronize settings between the insider and stable versions of VS Code